 Comparison Results: Based on the parameters we compared, users favor Azure Active Directory over Fortinet FortiAuthenticator because it has a free option and users also report an ROI.

-"The scalability is quite good."
+"The technical support is pretty good."

 "We have not had issues with Fortinet FortiAuthenticator.
 It is stable."